-The Water Police Court, Sydney, is a Court of summary jurisdiction constituted by a stipendary magistrate under sec.
+The Water Police Court was a Court of summary jurisdiction constituted by a stipendary magistrate under sec.
 44 (1) of the Commonwealth Conciliation and Arbitration Act, as described by the High Court.1

 Water Police Court and Police Station – patrolling streets and water